 Note that 22.1% of San Juan County adults report not having high blood cholesterol, but: 1) have never had their blood cholesterol levels tested; 2) have not been screened in the past 5 years; or 3) do not recall when their last screening was.
 For these individuals, current prevalence is unknown.

-- High blood cholesterol is more often noted among adults age 40+, upperincome residents, and Whites. - \\ Keep in mind that "unknowns" are relatively high in men, young adults, lowerincome residents.
+- It was the second secon income residents, and Whites. - m Keep in mind that "unknowns" are relatively high in men, young adults, lowerincome residents.
 Whites and Native Americans.